Roman-Nestorko92/my-portfolio/README.md

-Hi there, my name's Roman and I'm full-stack developer👨‍💻
+Hi there, my name's Roman and I'm interested in creating impressive and effective web interfaces.👨‍💻

 ### About me: